ArseniD/learn_python/README.md

 # Scripts, functions and modules for self-learning and deep understanding of the Python programming language
-This repo contains various useful python2.7 and python3.7 code examples
+This repo contains various useful python3 code examples.